 - Complete an Application Form: Complete and submit the application form to the school prior to registration.
-All forms may be obtained by requesting them from Paul Mitchell The School Santa Barbara. - Submit an Application Fee: Action will not be taken on admission or any student loan application until an application fee of \$75.00 is received.
-Please submit the fee in the form of a check or money order, payable to Paul Mitchell The School Santa Barbara.
-This fee is not included in the cost of tuition. - Submit Two (2) Photos: The photos should be a recent head and shoulder shot of the applicant. - Entrance Essay: The essay should include the applicant's accomplishments and career goals. - Personal Interview: Applicant must complete a personal interview with the admission's Team prior to registration. - Provide Verification Documents: Copies of your high school diploma, high school transcripts, an academic transcript of a student who has successfully completed at least two-year program that is acceptable for full credit towards a bachelor's degree, or GED, and passport, government-issued identification, driver's license or birth certificate are required.
+All forms may be obtained by requesting them from Paul Mitchell The School Sherman Oaks. - Submit an Application Fee: Action will not be taken on admission or any student loan application until an application fee of \$75.00 is received.
+Please submit the fee in the form of a check or money order, payable to Paul Mitchell The School Sherman Oaks.
+This fee is not included in the cost of tuition. - Submit Two (2) Photos: The photos should be a recent head and shoulder shot of the applicant. - Entrance Essay: The essay should include the applicant's accomplishments and career goals. - Personal Interview: Applicant must complete a personal interview with the admission's Team prior to registration. - Provide Verification Documents: Copies of your high school diploma, high school transcripts, an academic transcript of a student who has successfully completed at least a two-year program that is acceptable for full credit towards a bachelor's degree, or GED, and passport, government-issued identification, driver's license or birth certificate are required.
 We are required to verify that your proof of education comes from a valid high school or GED program.
-If we determine that your diploma or GED certificate is not valid, you will be denied admission to the school.
+If we determine that your diploma or GED certificate is not valid, you will be denied admission to the school. - Aptitude Test: Students must take and pass an aptitude test with a 70% or higher grade.
+Students are only allowed to take the aptitude one (1) time.
+Students failing to meet 70% or higher grade will be denied admissions to the school.